nais/handbook/docs/technical/tenant-setup/addons/digdir.md

 token with claims, if successful the KMS returns a signed JWT, this JWT is later used to authenticate against Digdir self-service
 API.

-!!! success "Certificate is [successfully uploaded](#import-certificates) to Google KMS, provide NAIS with the resource names"
+!!! success "Certificate is [successfully uploaded](#import-certificates) to Google KMS, provide Nais with the resource names"
     `projects/<project-id>/locations/<location>/keyRings/<keyring>/cryptoKeys/<key>/cryptoKeyVersions/<version>`

 ##### Certificate chain